ScrollPrize/scrollprize-website/docs/02_data_fragments.md

   <div className="w-[45%] mb-2 mr-2 max-w-[170px]"><img src="/img/data/fr4.png" className="w-[100%]"/><figcaption className="mt-[-6px]">Fragment 4 (PHerc Paris 1 Fr 39)</figcaption></div>
 </div>

-3.24µm 3D X-ray scans, infrared images, and hand-labeled ink masks for three broken-off fragments of papyrus.
+3.24µm 3D X-ray scans, infrared images, and hand-labeled ink masks for four detached scroll fragments.
 Each fragment scan is 7,000-14,000 .tif files.
-The 3D scans are in vertical slices from side to side.
 Both 54keV and 88keV volumes are released for every fragment, though they are NOT aligned with each other.
 Fragment 4 was originally held back for automated scoring in the [Kaggle](https://kaggle.com/competitions/vesuvius-challenge-ink-detection/) competition but has since been released.

 Just like the scrolls, the four fragments are from the [Institut de France](https://en.wikipedia.org/wiki/Institut_de_France) and were scanned at the [Diamond Light Source](https://en.wikipedia.org/wiki/Diamond_Light_Source) particle accelerator.
 More technical details: [“EduceLab-Scrolls: Verifiable Recovery of Text from Herculaneum Papyri using X-ray CT”](https://arxiv.org/abs/2304.02084).